SadatJnu/ExpenseTracker/README.md

 # ExpenseTracker
-This is an Expense Tracker system that can record daily expenditure in Step - 1 : Connect your DBName
+This is an Expense Tracker system that can record daily expenditure in Step - 1 : Connect your ServerName &  DBName
 Step - 2 : Update-Database
 Step - 3 : Run the Store Procedure [
 USE [ExpenseDB]